TeamCodeStream/codestream-server/api_server/README.unified-cfg-file.md

 referred to as _codestream configurations_.
-The `dt-update-secrets` command installs two configurations for local development. `codestream-cloud` is a ready to go, out-of-the-box, configuration that mimicks production with mongo, api (using pubnub) mailin, mailout (lambda or vm, using sendgrid) & AWS SQS services.
-`onprem-development` is a template for the arrangement we use for onprem which includes mongo, api (using braodcaster), mailin, mailout (using NodeMail), the broadcaster & rabbitMQ.
+The `dt-update-secrets` command installs two configurations for local development. `codestream-cloud` is a ready to go, out-of-the-box, configuration that mimicks production with mongo, api (using pubnub) mailin, mailout (lambda or vm, using sendgrid) & AWS SQS services. `onprem-development` is also runnable out-of-the-box and sets the arrangement we use for onprem which includes mongo, api (using braodcaster), mailin, mailout (using NodeMail), the broadcaster & rabbitMQ.
+Templates are also supported.
+They are like configuration files but you need to copy and edit them prior to use.

 You can create any configuration you want, derived from these or from scratch.
 What's important is that you know what configurations are available to you.

 #### The configuration file directory (~/.codestream/config)

-Config files, templates and control files all reside in _~/.codestream/config_.
+Config files, templates and control files all reside in _~/.codestream/config/_.
 The config files and templates are versioned so you'll see the number of files increase over time.
 You can delete the old ones but remember that if you checkout an old version of a sandbox, it may want a configuration file from